akbarjonUsmonov/akbarjonUsmonov/README.md

 ###
 I am a software engineer 👨‍💻 starting my journey in the programming world 🌍 by rebuilding famous programming language functions and other complex systems.
-I focus on designing programs 🎨 and code architecture 📐, and I love to work on the backend and system feature side of projects ⚙️
+I focus on designing programs 🎨 and code architecture 📐, and I love to work on the back-end and system feature side of projects ⚙️

 ### 🛠 Languages and Tools: